allinbits/cosmos-cash/docs/Explanation/ADR/adr-007-root-of-trust.md

 ## Consequences

-### Backwards Compatibility
+### Backward Compatibility

 This new module is backward compatible.

 ### Positive

-- The root of trust and the chain of trust models are compatible with the SSI verifiable credential process, and therefore compatible with 3rd party applicaitons
+- The root of trust and the chain of trust models are compatible with the self-sovereign identity (SSI) verifiable credential process, and therefore compatible with 3rd party applicaitons

 ### Negative